finos/common-domain-model/documentation/source/documentation.rst

 Elective Provisions Example 1: Posting Obligations
 """""""""""""""""""""""""""""""""""""""""""""""""""
 ``postingObligations`` is one of the required attributes in ``CreditSupportAgreementElections`` .
-It defines the security provider party(ies) to which the posting obligations apply to and the applicable collateral posting obligations as indicated in the data structure shown below:
+It defines the security provider party to which a set of posting obligations applies and the applicable collateral posting obligations as indicated in the data structure shown below:

 .. code-block:: Haskell